Sterling sinks to two-month low ahead of Brexit talks

 Brexit talks about a trade deal with the European Union have not gone well, with the clock ticking on a transition period that runs out at the end of the year.

+The European Union and Britain will have to engage in accelerated Brexit talks over the summer if they are to reach a deal, an adviser to the EU’s chief trade negotiator Michel Barnier said.

+Separately, Irish Prime Minister Leo Varadkar said very little progress had been made in the Brexit negotiations.

-If next week’s round of negotiations between Britain and the EU shows no material progress, a no-deal scenario could be priced in and weigh on sterling, Swissquote senior analyst Ipek Ozkardeskaya said in a note to clients.
+Without progress next week a no-deal scenario could be priced in and weigh on sterling, Swissquote senior analyst Ipek Ozkardeskaya said in a note to clients.

 “The UK will start preparing for a no-deal divorce if we do not see material progress in talks next week,” Ozkardeskaya said.

-While the Bank of England’s chief economist, Andy Haldane, said the central bank was not close to implementing negative interest rates, money markets are already pricing them in.
+Bank of England Chief Economist Andy Haldane said earlier this week the central bank was not close to implementing negative interest rates, which money markets are already pricing in.

 “We are most concerned with the UK,” Deutsche Bank said in a note.
 Negative rates “would be very negative for GBP as a current account deficit country”, it added.